VISIT THE SAILING MUSEUM

 365 Thames Street, Newport, RI 02840

-The Sailing Museum is located on Thames Street, one of Newport’s busiest downtown streets.
+The Sailing Museum and Hall of Fame is located on Thames Street, one of Newport's busiest downtown streets.
 Centrally located, the museum is a 10-minute walk from most of the shops, restaurants and attractions in town.

 Street parking is available throughout the city, but be sure to read the signs hours for Resident Parking or Metered Parking is in place.
-There are also multiple paid lots in and around Newport, including two just across the street from The Sailing Museum.
+There are also multiple paid lots in and around Newport, including two just across the street from the museum.

 Harbor Shuttle